erlangga-g/NB_AnalisiSentimen/README.md

 * `requirements.txt`: Environment manifest tracking precise dependency versions for replication.

 ## 🛠️ Installation & Usage Guide
-This project is built using Python 3.11 and managed via the ultra-fast `uv` package manager.
+This project is built using Python 3.11 and managed within a isolated environment using **Miniconda**.

 1. **Clone the Repository:**
    ```bash